 CM/GC selection: Qualifications based; does not incorporate any weighting for the Construction Cost of Work.
-Rather, selection is based on weighting of predefined criteria with the award going to the offeror that best meets the predefined criteria; selection criteria must include weighting of some cost factors at 50% upless otherwise approved by DEED.
-Typically of some cost factors at 50% unless otherwise approved by DEED.
+Rather, selection is based on weighting of predefined criteria with the award going to the offeror that best meets the predefined criteria; selection criteria may must include some weighting of some cost factors at 50% unless otherwise approved by DEED.
 Typically these include General Conditions or Fee costs.